 Compressive Strength

-Compression strength is measured by applying a constantly increasing force on cubical or cylindrical samples placed between two plates, thereby measuring elongation and pressure.
+Compression strength is measured by constantly increasing force on cubical or cylindrical samples placed between two plates, thereby measuring elongation and pressure.

 The thermoplastics with impressive compressive strength are: